ibexa/documentation-user/docs/getting_started/content_tree/content_tree.md

 ![Content tree in the menu](../img/left_menu_tree.png "Content tree in the menu")

 Unique icons for each content type instantly show you what type of content you are selecting.
-To add custom icons to your content tree, follow [configuration tutorial in developer documentation]([[= developer_doc =]]/administration/back_office/back_office_elements/custom_icons/#customize-content-type-icons).
+To add custom icons to your content tree, follow the [configuration tutorial in developer documentation]([[= developer_doc =]]/administration/back_office/back_office_elements/custom_icons/#customize-content-type-icons).

 For more information about custom configuration, go to [Content tree]([[= developer_doc =]]/administration/back_office/content_tree/) in developer documentation.